rmrotek/travelling-salesman/README.md

 # -------------------------------------------------------

-User can input 'n' number of points on the map and choose one of them as a starting position.
+User can input 'n' number of points to be displayed on the map.

 Calculate the distance between each pair of points.